Skip to main content

 Environmental implications and other requirements

 It will be the responsibility of the licensee to keep the licensed area clean and the general area free of litter generated from the licensed area.
 Care must also be taken to ensure that litter does not stray or get blown further afield, during the licensed hours and at the conclusion of business each day.
-This will include the cleaning of spillages and breakages, especially of glass and crockery must be cleared up immediately.
+This will include the cleaning of spillages and breakages, especially of glass and crockery which must be cleared up immediately.

 The conduct of customers using the licensed café area will also be the responsibility of the licensee.